cachengo/recipes/private nextcloud/README.md

 - Secure and Access all of your information natively in your server from anywhere using IPv6 capabilities without relying on any external services.

-- Explore and navigate the Nextcloud Application store for many more possibilities.
+- Explore and navigate the [Nextcloud Applications](https://apps.nextcloud.com/ "Nextcloud App Marketplace link") store for many more possibilities.

 <br />